phuong-tang-da/ML-practice/README.md

 # ML-practice
+# Main kinds of learning problems
+- Classification problem: predicting among two or more discrete classes
+- Regression problem: predicting a continuous value

+# Data spliting
+- Training error (Error on the training data) & Generalization error (Error on the entire distribution  of data) >> data spliting is a way to approximate generalization error
+- Train data: used for train model
+- Validation data: hyperparameter tuning and model assessment
+- Test data: use it once to evaluate the performance of the best performing model
+- "Deployment" data: if our model does well on the validation and test data, we hope it will do well on deployment data.

+# Cross-validation (using cross_val_score & cross_validate)
+- It creates cv folds on the data.
+- In each fold, it fits the model on the training portion and scores on the validation portion.
+- The output is a list of validation scores in each fold.

+# Underfitting, overfitting
+- Underfitting: The model is so simple that it doesn't even capture the patterns in the training data
+- Overfitting:

 # Decision Tree
 - Gini is intended for continuous attributes, Entropy is for attributes that occur in classes
 - Gini is to minimize misclassification
 - Entropy is for exploratory analysis, slower to compute
 ### Pros
 - Decision trees are easy to interpret and visualize.
 - It can easily capture Non-linear patterns.